|A giant statue depicting Kurma at the churning|

 At the Bangkok International Airport

 Kurma Jayanti is the day Kurma, the nameless Turtle, manifested Vishnu.
 It happened during the churning of the oceans.
 On Kurma Jayanti, the nature of all those supernatural beings present at that moment can be reflected upon: they are merely other beings, and though very powerful, intelligent and beautiful, and worthy of respect, neither require nor deserve our worship - any more than someone who is less powerful, less intelligent, or less beautiful should be denied our respect.
-We are all (even those mighty gods) imperfect beings, in an imperfect world.
+We are all (even those mighty devas) imperfect beings, in an imperfect world.
 We all share this world, and must work together as best we can, by helping out when we notice help is needed - as Kurma the turtle did.